Alternative Energy Supply and Design by Oasis Montana Utilizing PV, Wind Power, Efficient or LP Propane Appliances

 by VESTFROST

-For additional and up to date information on the
+For additional and up-to-date information on the

-energy efficient Conserv refrigerator and refrigerators that are Energy Star listed please click here
+energy-efficient Conserv refrigerator and refrigerators that are Energy Star listed please click here

-Propane Refrigerator by Servel
+Propane Refrigerator by Dometic

-One of the oldest and most reliable manufacturers of LP units, are still available without significant lead time, for $1195 plus freight.
+One of the oldest and most reliable manufacturers of LP units, Servels are still available without significant lead time, for $1525 plus freight.
 The Servel Americana 400 series is their latest technology of fully independent refrigerator/freezers.
 The absorption-type cooling system (no freon) is quiet and dependable, with no compressor or other moving parts to wear out.
 Choose almond or white for exterior finish with designer beveled edges; 7.5 cu ft (5.6 'fridge, 1.9 freezer).
 CFC-free.
 Outside dimensions: 63.5" tall; 23" wide; depth of 26.5".
 Door hinged on right.
 Features include all-white interior with adjustable, removable shelves and door bins, plus two vegetable crispers and a battery powered interior light.
 All models can be operated on AC electricity if desired (but are not energy efficient used in this fashion, using almost 4000 watts per day).
 Fuel consumption averages (at 77° ambient temperature) 1.1 lb of propane daily or 1.5 to 2.4 gallons per week.
 Swedish made with famous European craftsmanship, these units will provide many years of use.
 American Gas Association approval, of course; one year warranty.
 Call for your freight on these units.
-Also available as fueled by kerosene for $1550.
+Also available as fueled by kerosene for $1950.
 The kerosene units do require additional maintenance (as kerosene is a less clean fuel than propane).
 There is a maintenance kit suggested for those interested in the kerosene units that costs an additional $149; spare parts included are 12 wicks, wick raiser, flame spreader, wick cleaner, and glass chimney.

 Click here for a picture and additional information on these great units .

-Full Sized Propane Refrigerators Now Available
+Full Sized Propane Refrigerators

-New Blizzard Propane Chest and Upright Freezers
+New Blizzard Propane Upright Freezers

 For your information: Never run any refrigerator or freezer from any manufacturer when it is empty.
 You should always have something inside each compartment (at least a few jugs of water or something like that).
 Air alone does not retain enough cooling for the thermostat to properly sense the temperature; your compressor will end up running much more that necessary.
 Also, your freezer will operate more efficiently if full; if you are the sort who doesn't have many goods in your freezer, add sacks of ice to keep it full.
 It will cycle less and use less electricity.
 And, if there is an extended power outage, you will be the toast of your neighbors as you will have ice to spare.